python-odin/odin/docs/intro/loading-and-saving-data.rst

 =========

 JSON data is loaded and saved using the :py:mod:`odin.codecs.json_codec` module.
-This module exposes an API that is very similar to Pythons built in :py:mod:`json` module.
+This module exposes an API that is very similar to Python's built in :py:mod:`json` module.

 Using the Book and Author resources presented in the :doc:`creating-resources` section::